When you’re a beginner on the guitar you spend most of your practice time learning new skills.

 Conclusion: Keep integrating

-Needless to say, you cannot integrate all your skills together in one single lesson, exercise, or guitar practice session.
+Needless to say, you cannot integrate all your skills in one single lesson, exercise, or guitar practice session.

-What you should do is to keep integrating the different skills, techniques and areas of knowledge you have acquired by repeating this process.
+What you should do is to keep integrating the different skills, techniques, and areas of knowledge you have acquired by repeating this process.

-If you don’t know from where to start, try integrating your skills by creating guitar riffs using these techniques or areas of knowledge:
+If you don’t know where to start, try integrating your skills by creating guitar riffs using these techniques or areas of knowledge:

 - Triads and/or scales